Zedbyte/CRM-Salesforce/README.md

 ### Industry Context

-Travel agencies face increasing pressure to modernize customer experiences, streamline operations, and support cross-functional collaboration.
-Legacy systems and manual processes slow down booking workflows and hinder customer satisfaction.
-A Salesforce-based CRM system provides a unified platform to address these operational and strategic gaps.
+Travel agencies globally face operational complexity due to scattered processes, manual bookings, poor visibility across teams, and lack of automation.
+These inefficiencies impact customer satisfaction and scalability.
+A centralized CRM built on Salesforce can help overcome these limitations and digitize core operations.

 ### Stakeholders Analyzed